 Tour Schedule & Admission

-The Sinners & Sweets Tour takes place on Saturdays and Sundays for most of the year, but on other days at other times too.
+The Sinners & Sweets Tour runs on Saturdays and Sundays for most of the year, but also on other days and at other times.
 During the winter holiday season between late November and mid-January, they run even more often (including almost every day in December except for Christmas Day), but as the Holiday History & Hot Chocolate Tour (which features a decadent hot drink instead of food treats).

 The tour begins at the corner of Robson and Granville Streets in front of the Old Navy store.
 It runs for about two hours.